 Distribution and population

-The population of Hector’s dolphin was estimated at 7,270 in 2002, with the largest group (5,388) off the West Coast.
+The population of Hector’s dolphin was estimated at around 7,000 in 2013, with the largest group off the West Coast.
 The other main concentration is around Banks Peninsula, with smaller groups off Cloudy Bay in the Marlborough Sounds and in Te Waewae Bay, Southland.
 They are classified as a vulnerable species.

 Genetic studies show there is no mixing between these populations.